AlcBa/AlcBa.github.io/README.md

 | description | The description on the page                                                                                                                                                                                                                                                              |
 | imageUrl    | The file path of the profile image with the file extension e.g. `./yuhao-ba.jpg` <br/> <ul><li>Image should be placed in the `src/content/home` folder</li><li>The file path must begin with `./`</li><li>Image should be a square aspect ratio</li><li>File path is case-sensitive</li> |

+> [!WARNING]
-**Note**: The site will throw a build error if there is no image at the specified file path.
+> The site will not build if the image at the specified file path does not exist.

 ### Research Page